Frequently Asked Questions

 What’s involved in the conveyancing process?

 The conveyancing process has just one end goal – transferring legal ownership from seller to buyer.
-Conveyancing work begins when the contract for sale has been received.
+Pakenham conveyancing begins when the contract for sale has been received.
 In most instances, this is when the seller’s agent has sent a signed copy of the contract to the purchasing party’s conveyancing agent.
 Once this has been signed by both parties, conveyancing work begins to transfer the ownership of the property to the other party.

 The conveyancing process usually involves the following steps: